eezstreet/SWATEliteForce/README.md

 - When an AI is issued a BREACH command, and they are out of breaching equipment, they will now only pick the lock when the door is locked, instead of always picking the lock.
 - The toolkit interface no longer shows up for doors that cannot be locked (e.g, all of the doors on St. Micheal's Medical Center)
 - The toolkit can now be used to lock doors.
+- Fixed a bug where known locked/wedged doors weren't being taken into account when a suspect evaluates if it should flee.
 - Redid all of the campaign progression/unlocks
 - Removed the VIP Colt M1911 (for now)
 - Added "Take Screenshot" option to controls menu